cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 ## Requesting Installation of a Tool

-Secured Endpoint: PUT /secured/tool-request
+Secured Endpoint: POST /tool-requests

-Delegates to metadactyl: PUT /secured/tool-request
+Delegates to metadactyl: POST /tool-requests

 This service is primarily a passthrough to the metadactyl endpoint using the same path.
 The only difference is that this endpoint also sends a message to the